 Who can schedule an event and what are the fees?

 To reserve the facility, complete your request by scheduling it here

 Are tobacco and vaping products permitted?
 The use of tobacco-based and vaping products is not permitted anywhere on site.

 Are animals and pets permitted within the complex?
 Animals on leashes are permitted outside of the stadium.
 Service animals are permitted within the stadium.

 Are there concessions stands?
 Yes, during most large events concessions will be open with refreshments available for purchase.

 Are outside food and beverages permitted?
-Outside food and beverages, for personal consumption, are welcome.
+Outside food and beverages are only allowed for certain events.
 Alcohol is not permitted.
 For the comfort and safety of our guests, coolers and large bags are not permitted inside the stadium.